-ISA responds to the non-conclusive findings of the German Federal Institute (BfR) regarding the stability of sucralose at high temperatures
+ISA responds to the non-conclusive findings of the German Federal Institute for Risk Assessment (BfR) regarding the stability of sucralose at high temperatures

 Posted: 10 April 2019